cocos/cocos-docs/en/editor/publish/native-options.md

 ### Generic Build Options for Native Platforms

-Due to the adjustment of the current build mechanism, the processing of different platforms is built into the **Build** panel in the form of plug-ins.
+Due to the adjustment of the current build mechanism, the processing of different platforms is built into the **Build** panel in the form of a plugin.

 After selecting the native platform to be built in the **Release Platform** of the **Build** panel, notice that in addition to the expanded options of the specific native platform, there is also an expanded option for **Native**.
 The build options in **Native** are the same on all native platforms.